lottehime/ACNH-Pattern-Research/README.md

 Research on Animal Crossing: New Horizons design pattern data.

 I noticed when using NHSE and different design editors that under certain conditions, importing pattern files (`*.nhd` or `*.acnh`) did not seem to set the patterns as owned by the player and thus they were not editable in-game, much like if they were QR codes or from the pattern exchange.

-I also noticed that for some pattern slots, the previous pattern name would remain in place of the imported one and it bugged me.
+I also noticed that for some pattern slots, the previous pattern name would remain in place of the imported one and both issues bugged me.

 So, I forked NHSE, grabbed some dumped patterns and dat files then spent some time and hacked together a fix and added it to my fork, which was successfully merged into the main repo (yay!🥳)... and I will continue to submit finds and fun features to NHSE as it is the best thing out there for ACNH! 🏝️🤓